 Today marks another year that Rahul has survived the ordeal of being, well, Rahul.
-Sure, he’s the president of the oldest political party in the country and comes from a long line of national leaders.
-But he’s also the national laughing stock.
-So I just want to say, “Happy birthday Rahul baba; sucks to be you.”
+Sure, he’s the president of the oldest political party in the country, despite his repeated threats of stepping down, and comes from a long line of national leaders.
+But he’s also the national laughing stock after his party’s resounding election loss.
+And the real slap in the face?
+Gandhi lost his family’s stronghold constituency, Amethi, to BJP leader Smriti Irani.
+So it seems like a good time to say, “Happy birthday Rahul baba; sucks to be you.”

 Most people can’t handle it when their selfies get fewer than 10 likes on Instagram, but Rahul has to deal with rejection and ridicule on an almost cosmic scale.
 Political punchlines like Biplab Kumar Deb and Satyapal Singh might grab headlines with their screw-ups, but they’re a passing fad compared to Rahul, who has been the butt of the joke for nearly as long as he’s been in the public eye.
 “Baba”, “Shehzada”, “Pappu” – these are not titles someone with aspirations to the PMO wishes to acquire.
 But that is what he’s been served, along with a steaming helping of mockery and disrespect.